jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_backend.md

 ### Spotlight Playback Database

 Recent history is stored in the Playback Database.
-The Playback Database is deployed on SQL Server.
 There is one Playback Database per Spotlight Diagnostic Server.
+Spotlight Mobile views data from the Playback Database from the Playback display.
 Spotlight Mobile cannot be used to configure the Playback Database.
 Use a Spotlight Client to configure the Playback Database.

 ### Spotlight Statistics Repository